xarray-contrib/xarray-simlab/doc/io_storage.rst

    out_ds = in_ds.xsimlab.run(model=model2)
    out_ds

-The latter dataset ``out_ds`` contains both the inputs and outputs of this model run, that you can also write to a netCDF file or any other format supported by xarray, e.g.,
+The latter dataset ``out_ds`` contains both the inputs and the outputs of this model run.
+Likewise, You can write it to a netCDF file or any other format supported by xarray, e.g.,

 .. ipython:: python